 ▲ Funding UBI

-At this level, a household of three would get 1800 dollars a month.
+At this level, a household of three would get $1,800 a month.
 That's affordable without changing the tax structure much at all.

 But recall how wealth is shifting from labor to capital.
 Well, how much capital is there anyway?
-In the United States, according to the Brookings Institution, we have 100 trillion dollars worth of capital wealth, that's $300,000 per person on average.
-If we were to tax that at half a percent a month, that would give our three person family $2,400 a month, all by itself, and we could reduce other taxes and entitlements significantly.
-That really would take the edge off.
-And as we'll see, this kind of intervention would go a lot farther in the Edenicity.
+In the United States, according to the Brookings Institution, we have $100 trillion worth of capital wealth.
+That's $300,000 per person on average.
+If we were to tax that at half a percent a month, that would give our three person family $2,400 a month all by itself, and we could reduce other taxes and entitlements significantly.
+That really would take the edge off, and as we'll see, this kind of intervention would go a lot farther in the Edenicity.

 Now a more progressive tax structure has environmental benefits.
 Progressively higher taxes on higher value assets, property and income, encourage people not to waste resources.
 For example, having many houses that are unoccupied throughout the year, which is absolutely terrible for the planet.
 In Utopia for Realists, Bregman points out that higher taxes on higher earners encourages people to do work that is more useful, rather than competing for high paid search engine optimization jobs, for example.